 The first action to take is to load the correct equation.
-Use the File | Add Stock Item command; select the "pH" tab and choose the "pKa, Single" equation definition item.
+Use the Add Stock Item command83 on the Home tab; select the "pH" tab and choose the "pKa, Single" equation definition item.

 Add a Non-linear Fit Item to the Workspace